Language: EN

 Basic Python Syntax

-Python is an interpreted language, which means that its code will be executed line by line through an interpreter.
+Python is an interpreted language, which means that the code will be executed line by line through an interpreter.

-An example of a statement would be like this
+An example of a statement would look like this,

 x = 5